floooh/sokol/README.md

 # Updates

+- **24-May-2019** The shader-cross-compiler can now generate Metal byte code for macOS or iOS when the build is running on macOS.
+This is enabled automatically with the fips-integration files in [sokol-tools-bin](https://github.com/floooh/sokol-tools-bin), see the [sokol-shdc docs](https://github.com/floooh/sokol-tools-bin) for more details.

 - **16-May-2019** two new utility headers: *sokol_cimgui.h* and *sokol_gfx_cimgui.h*,
 those are the same as their counterparts sokol_imgui.h and sokol_gfx_imgui.h, but use the [cimgui](https://github.com/cimgui/cimgui) C-API for Dear ImGui.
 This